mookiejones/serato-ts/README.md

 ## Notes

-SeratoJS tries to sanitize crate name before creation.
+seratoTs tries to sanitize crate name before creation.
 This is to allow crates named 'Some / Name' to be created without giving trouble.
 It will be created as 'Some - Name' instead.

 ### Migrating from 1.x to 2.x